HAYVENO/TheyPlay/README.md

 [![GitHub issues](https://img.shields.io/github/issues/Naereen/StrapDown.js.svg)](https://github.com/hayveno/theyPlay/issues/)
 [![Latest release](https://badgen.net/github/release/Naereen/Strapdown.js)](https://github.com/hayveno/theyPlay/releases)

-TheyPlay is a community-driven and group-controlled music discovery app designed to help you and your groups - be it family, friends, or colleagues - discover and enjoy music together.
+TheyPlay is a community-controlled music discovery app designed to help you and your groups - be it family, friends, or colleagues - discover and enjoy music together.

-> Note: that TheyPlay is in Development mode, which means that it's a work in progress and some features may not be fully developed yet.
-Kindly reach out to me [Abdulhafeez Yusuf] to get access to the Beta.

-If you're interested in being part of the TheyPlay community and helping me make the app the best it can be, I encourage you to reach out to me.
+If you're interested in being part of the TheyPlay community and helping me make the app the best it can be, please reach out to me.
 I'll always welcome feedback and suggestions on how to improve the app and make it more user-friendly.

-If you have any suggestions, questions or comment concerning this project, you can reach me via my email (haythepen@gmail.com).
+If you have any suggestions, questions or comment concerning this project, you can reach me via my email **(haythepen@gmail.com)**.
 I'd love to hear from you!

-Thank you for your interest in TheyPlay.
+Thank you for your interest in **TheyPlay**.
 I look forward to hearing from you and working together to make the app an amazing music discovery platform for everyone.